msaqib25/playbook/slack.md

 From announcements to key company decisions, internal project collaboration and client communication; we use slack to integrate and make us act like ONE TEAM.

-At Creative Chaos, we do not believe in walls and silos.
-We are open and transparent.

-Everyone in the company is aware of whats going on.
-Every project, team and dept. has a public channel.
-This allows everyone to peek in and see whats going on.

-A person working in AppStudio is able to peek and see what a Dedicated team is working on.
-Its like walking into a room and listening in to the conversation.

-This level of transparency makes us aware and tightly integrated.

 ## Members
 Slack is used by ALL associates of Creative Chaos across multiple locations.

 **Members**
-1. All associates in Pakistan are added as FULL MEMBERS.
-This adds them to some default channels like #announcements #ideas #kuddos #ama-ua etc

-2. All associates in the US and other places are always be added as MULTI-CHANNEL guests.
+All associates in the US and other places are always be added as MULTI-CHANNEL guests.
 They are added to location specific channels like #loc-usa, community channels like #comm-designers, #comm-developers, #comm-leads, and to project and client channels they are a part of.

-3. All clients will ALWAYS be added as SINGLE-CHANNEL guests:
+All clients will ALWAYS be added as SINGLE-CHANNEL guests:
 They are ONLY added to the #client-{projectname} that they are supposed to be on.

 Members are invited by Slack admins.
 If you need a client or an associate invited to slack, reach the admins by sending a slack to @admins from the relevant group.